F5Networks/f5-telemetry-streaming/docs/event-listener.rst

 LTM Request Log profile
 ```````````````````````

-To configure an LTM request profile, use these tmsh commands:
+To configure an LTM request profile, use these TMSH commands:

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Note:

   All keys should be in lower case to enable classication (tenant/application).

-1. Create a pool in tmsh:
+1. Create a pool in TMSH:

 .. code-block:: python